seanburlington/vagrant-rpmbuild/README.md

 There is a Vagrant port forwarding rule, and firewall setup to allow the yum repo to be accessed on the host machine as http://localhos:8088/repo

-This project is intended as documentation of how to setup this build environment, and as a starting point for further customisation, I'm sure it isn't perfect.
+This project is intended as documentation of how to setup this build environment, and as a starting point for further customisation, I'm sure it isn't perfect, I hope it is useful.

+It's all released under GPL with no promise that it is fot for any purpose - see LICENCE.txt

 I've tried to group the code logically, there are 4 modules